remote-sensing-zhaw/QGIS-introduction/README.md

+## ToDo in 2024:

+- [ ] the MCE is too complex, make it smaller.
+It currently tries to resemble what they did in the GIS course, but that is not necessary.
+Make it smaller and more focused on the workshop.

 ## General

-- Use the plugin countdownjs to create a countdown timeer: https://github.com/christer79/reveal_countdown
+- Use the plugin countdownjs to create a countdown timer: https://github.com/christer79/reveal_countdown
 - Workshop notes: These are integrated into the speaker notes!

 ## Timetable

-Note to self (7.3.2023):

-- This timetable is not a bad approximation of how it played out.
+Note to self (7.3.2023): This following timetable is not a bad approximation of how it played out.
 We stayed flexible taking the breaks, after the first two lessons we were done 10min early.
-- the MCE is too complex, make it smaller.
-It currently tries to resemble what they did in the GIS course, but that is not necessary.
-Make it smaller and more focused on the workshop.

 ### Lesson 1: Introduction & first steps